ayoubOffsec/Web-Security-Lab-Reports-/Web-Application-Hacking-Test-Reports/CMS-&-News-Site-Blog-Security-Audit/README.md

 # Executive Security Audit & Penetration Testing Report

 # CMS & News Site / Blog Security Audit

 ## 1. Overview

 This security assessment was conducted against a vulnerable WordPress blog environment provided as part of a controlled TryHackMe security lab.

-The objective was to enumerate the web application, identify weaknesses in the WordPress deployment, obtain valid user credentials through the identified weaknesses, and determine whether the identified vulnerabilities could lead to further compromise.
+The objective was to enumerate the web application, identify security weaknesses within the WordPress installation, obtain valid user credentials through the identified weaknesses, and assess the impact of the discovered vulnerabilities.

-All testing was performed against the intentionally vulnerable lab environment.
+All testing was performed against the intentionally vulnerable laboratory environment.

 ---